“You give them pride and dignity”: FIFA boss Infantino mocks workers in Qatar

 Thousands of guest workers are dying in connection with the construction of infrastructure and stadiums for the World Cup.
 The criticism is loud and forceful.
 But it does not reach President .
 He is trying to tell his own story and is proud.

 Gianni Infantino thinks workers on World Cup construction sites can “draw pride” from their “hard work.
-The FIFA president speaks out about the welfare of workers at an event in Los Angeles.
+The FIFA president speaks out about the welfare of workers at an in Los Angeles.
 The suffering of migrant workers in Qatar has been documented in numerous studies.
 The reported death toll associated with the construction of the stadiums is put at between 6500 and 15,000.
 But Infantino, who has lived in the emirate for some time, said the construction of the World Cup stadiums and infrastructure gave them back “dignity and pride,” the AP news agency reports.

 “One thing we must not forget when we talk about this issue: Work, hard work, exhausting work,” Infantino sidestepped a question about compensation payments from FIFA’s profits for the families of migrant workers who died in Qatar.
 The Swiss then went into his own life story, telling of his parents, who had once emigrated from Italy to Switzerland.